Division of Solomon

 The Division of Solomon is an Australian Electoral Division in the Northern Territory.
 It is largely coextensive with the Darwin/Palmerston metropolitan area.
 The only other division in the territory, the Division of Lingiari, covers the remainder of the territory.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state or territory, and they occur every seven years, or sooner if a state or territory's representation entitlement changes or when divisions of a state or territory are malapportioned.

+Since the 2024 redistribution, the division is co-extensive with the City of Darwin and City of Palmerston local government areas, as well as the Darwin Waterfront Precinct and the unincorporated Northern Territory Rates Act Area.